-Effective reverse auction software has become an increasingly popular negotiation strategy for organizations, to procure the goods and services they need at an affordable cost.
+Effective reverse auction systems have become an increasingly popular negotiation strategy for organizations, to procure the goods and services they need at an affordable cost.
 These auctions reward the supplier that is willing to sell the requested item at the lowest cost, as long as those items meet a specific threshold of quality.

 This type of procurement works especially well in sectors with lots of competition where suppliers will compete against one another for work.
 Not only does the organization running the auction get the goods and services it needs, but a reverse auction puts the onus on the seller to meet the set specifications.

-Let’s look at some of the top features businesses will want in reverse auction software.
+Let’s look at some of the top features businesses will want in a reverse auction system.

-Alerting suppliers.
-Reverse auctions work best when there are multiple competitors bidding on the work.
+Reverse auction systems work best when there are multiple competitors bidding on the work.
 That level of competition drives the price down and is, in a nutshell, the optimal reason for holding an effective reverse auction.
 Inviting anywhere from 3 to 12 suppliers can result in healthy competition to drive down purchasing costs.
 Organizations about to host a reverse auction should to be able to alert pre-qualified suppliers of the bidding process.

 This reference page will also include information about the auction, including time, date, and any necessary login or registration information they need to complete.

-Pre-registration functionality.
-Effective reverse auction software needs to be able to allow interested parties to pre-register for the auction.
+Effective reverse auction systems need to be able to allow interested parties to pre-register for the auction.
 The pre-registration process should be easy—after all companies will want as many different suppliers to take part as possible to hopefully drive the price further down.
 Suppliers should be able to receive a pre-registration confirmation, as well as have a place to enter their company information, including pertinent contact details.

 You may also be interested in: 10 Procurement Process Improvements That Will Have a Powerful Impact